Tassarei/local-backup-to-s3/README.md

 # Installation
+AWS CLI has to be configured first.
+For more information, please visit [this link.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 You should create a virtual environment first.
 Clone the project, activate optionally the virtual environment and install the dependencies by going first into the `requirements` folder and then running the following commands:

 `pip install -r common.txt`